.webp)

 Many strong students are denied admission not because they lack ability, but because their application fails to communicate who they are.
 Your application must reflect your capability.

-How I Work With High-Achieving Students
+How I Work With Students

 1. Clarifying Academic Direction